 I made some guacamole, and we had some chips too.

-We also had some OLD EL PASO rice, and re-fried beans, along with bowls of sour cream, salsa, caso cheese dip, and my homemade baked beans.
+We also had some rice, and re-fried beans, along with bowls of sour cream, salsa, caso cheese dip, and my homemade baked beans.
 It was the perfect backyard menu, and fun being outside together grilling.

 I set up a fun ice cream sundae bar, with delicious Mexican inspired toppings.